-When you think about all of the times that you accidentally splashed some of your morning coffee on the seats or the kids dumped juice on theirs, you might be afraid to ever bring anything into the vehicle.
+You might be afraid to bring food or drinks into your vehicle after you think about the times that you have accidentally splashed some of your morning coffee on the seats or after the times the kids have dumped juice on theirs.
 Instead of feeling uncomfortable in your car, you can look into seat covers.
-Many different styles of seat covers exist so that you can have a vehicle that is aesthetically appealing and protected.
+Many different styles of seat covers exist so you can have a vehicle that is aesthetically appealing and protected.
 For example, you could look into both leather and neoprene seat covers to match perfectly with the seats in your vehicle.
-If leather and neoprene don’t do the trick for you, checking out faux leather is another option.
+If leather and neoprene are not the covers for you, checking out faux leather is another option.

 Dispose of Garbage

 It’s easy to leave a cup in the cup holder or to say that you’ll pick up your kids’ snack bags in the morning, but these approaches tend to lead to a bigger mess in the long term.
 While you don’t necessarily need to keep garbage bags in your car, you could start this practice when going on long rides with the family.
 At the least, you should take a few minutes at the end of the day to pick up the mess in your vehicle.
 Even if you think that the garbage won’t do any harm, you never know what smudges or leaks could manifest as a result.